jskDr/lifecompy/README.md

 lifecompy
 =========

-python libraries being useful in the lifecomp community.
+This repository have a set of python libraries being useful in the lifecomp community.
+The community address is ...